wanghailei/sror/rails.md

 **WHL: Who decides whether an interaction with the database is needed, the Controller or the Model?**

-ChatGPT: <mark style="background-color:orange;">The Controller decides when an interaction with the database is necessary based on the business logic of the application.</mark>
+ChatGPT: ==The Controller decides when an interaction with the database is necessary based on the business logic of the application.==

 When a request comes into the application, the Controller is the component that first handles the request.
 It then determines what needs to be done to satisfy that request.